| | The front view. The headlight isn't acutally glowing, it's just from

 them down.
 Keep the uninflated 260 straight and flat to make

+it look nicer.
 Note here again the longer top piece of the

 rear frame member.
 That angles the rear wheel back a little